Peginterferon Alfa-2a (Injection)

 - Use this medicine on the same day each week and at about the same time of the day.

-- Within 1 or 2 days late: Use your medicine as soon as you can, then go back to your regular schedule next week.
+- Fewer than 2 days late: Use your medicine as soon as you can, then go back to your regular schedule next week.

 - More than 2 days late: Call your doctor for instructions.